n-grace-henry/MS-Thesis/feb_progress_log.md

 I will stop for now after this since the next stage is a little time consuming.

 ## 2023-02-13
-Prepared column and did column purification on the one salmon sample
+Prepared column and did column purification on the one salmon sample, ID: SAL_230207

+SAL_230207 spilled during the dripping down out of the column stage so that sample is done.

+Starting over on two new salmon samples.
+One will be Chinook, one will be Sockeye because I'm running out of Sockeye test scales.